infimalabs/space/A15/README.md

 $`\langle 100 \rangle`$) with dominant axes of expected user movement or interaction within particular virtual environment designs.
-Such alignment might yield computational performance gains (e.g., improved cache locality for neighborhood queries) or perceptual benefits (e.g., reduced spatial aliasing effects along common traversal paths).
+Such alignment might yield computational performance gains (e.g., improved cache locality for neighborhood queries, simpler quantization logic as per
+<a href="#subsubsec-limits-quantization" data-reference-type="ref+Label"
+data-reference="subsubsec-limits-quantization">3.3.3</a>) or perceptual
+benefits (e.g., reduced spatial aliasing effects along common traversal paths).

 ### Advanced Complex Geometry Representation

-Developing robust and efficient methods for representing non-cuboid volumes or complex geometric features within the A15 framework (<a href="#subsubsec-limits-complex" data-reference-type="ref+Label" data-reference="subsubsec-limits-complex">3.3.3</a>) remains a key area for practical improvement.
-Research could explore hybrid approaches combining the base A15 grid with techniques like sparse octrees or boundary representations for detail, investigate constructive solid geometry (CSG) operations defined relative to A15 cells, or develop multi-resolution *A15* representations (spatial Level-of-Detail, LOD (Luebke et al. 2002)) to handle varying levels of detail across large or intricate spaces more effectively.
+Developing robust and efficient methods for representing non-cuboid volumes or complex geometric features within the A15 framework (<a href="#subsubsec-limits-complex" data-reference-type="ref+Label" data-reference="subsubsec-limits-complex">3.3.4</a>) remains a key area for practical improvement.
+Research could explore hybrid approaches combining the base A15 grid with techniques like sparse octrees or boundary representations for detail, investigate constructive solid geometry (CSG) operations defined relative to A15 cells, or further develop multi-resolution *A15* representations (spatial Level-of-Detail, LOD (Luebke et al. 2002)) perhaps utilizing the framework’s inherent support for relative addressing
+(<a href="#subsubsec-apps-relative" data-reference-type="ref+Label"
+data-reference="subsubsec-apps-relative">4.1.4</a>) to handle varying levels of detail across large or intricate spaces more effectively.

 ### Exploration of Alternative Geometric Structures